What Is a Wireless Panic Button and How Does It Work?

 Panic buttons help to keep employees safe and ensure help is available as quickly as possible in an emergency.
 Commonly used in both the hospitality and healthcare industries, they allow staff to call for help instantly if they feel threatened or if they suffer a medical emergency.

-In fact, panic buttons are so useful and so effective that a number of states and cities have passed legislation that requires employers to provide their staff with panic buttons when they’re on the job.
-Currently, this legislation is focused on hotels and casinos.
-However, with panic buttons proving an incredibly powerful tool in the fight against violence and aggression, it may not be long before they’re appearing in industries across the board.
+In fact, panic buttons are so useful and so effective that a growing number of states and cities have passed legislation requiring employers to provide their staff with panic buttons when they're on the job.
+While this legislation initially focused on hotels and casinos, it has expanded significantly — with new mandates in 2025 and 2026 covering broader categories of isolated workers across multiple industries.

 So, what exactly is a wireless panic button?
 How does it work?
 And could it help to keep you, your colleagues, and your staff safe throughout the working day?